MaciejSzreder/ties/README.md

 ### default.py file
 default.py contains default parameter, so if you do not write -p1, -p2, ... the ties.py takes values from here.
 Be careful about this content because until now it is an executable file and it is not injection resistant so be careful by untrusted code pasted here.
 If you want to change some default value, do not edit a single line but copy the line, put # at begin of the original line, and edit copy.
-The following table shows which constant responds to which parameter.
+The following table shows which constant response to which parameter.
 |parameter|default.py|
 |---------|----------|
 |-p1<br>--path1|PATH_FIRST|